Kiana Williams

-Kiana Williams (born April 9, 1999) is an American basketball player who last played for the Connecticut Sun in the WNBA.
-She was drafted by the Storm with the 18th pick in the 2021 WNBA draft after playing college basketball at Stanford.
+Kiana Williams (born April 9, 1999) is an American professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA) and for Botaş SK of the Turkish Super League.
+She was drafted 18th overall by the Seattle Storm in the 2021 WNBA draft after playing college basketball at Stanford.

 College career

 Senior season

 In her senior season, Williams was named an All-American by the United States Basketball Writers Association, Associated Press, and Women's Basketball Coaches Association.
 In the 2021 Pac-12 Conference women's basketball tournament, she put up 26 points in the championship match and was named the tournament's Most Outstanding Player.

 With the 2021 NCAA Division I women's basketball tournament being held in her hometown San Antonio, Williams helped lead the Cardinal to their first national championship since 1992 and was named the tournament's Most Outstanding Player in the Alamo Region.
 After winning the national championship, Williams and her Stanford teammates donated the ping-pong table the university bought for them in the tournament bubble to the Eastside Boys and Girls Club, where the San Antonio native Williams had spent time growing up.

 Williams declared for the WNBA draft at the end of the season, finishing her collegiate career at the program's career 3-point leader and did not miss a game, starting 128 consecutive games over her career.